mohammedhassant/LogisticsApplication/README.md

 ![](images/status_update.png)

-Then, this is the mail a customer will received.
+Then, this is the mail a customer will receive.

 ![](images/Email_notification.png)